PRAgarawal/marsrover/README.md

 ### Running the service
 #### Prerequisites
-If you don't already have them, you will need to install
+If you don't already have them, you will need to install the following:
 - Maven
 - A Java 11 runtime
 - Docker